deepsea-inria/tapopc/book/13-data-parallelism.markdown

 this course, we are going to study a few more applications not in this list.

-The examples shown above suggest the following sequential algorithm.
+The specification shown above suggests the following sequential algorithm.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 template <class Iter, class Item, class Combine>